stat-ic/stat-ic/README.md

 > - I have _memory problems_ so please **bear with me**
 > - Sometimes I go AFK or leave _unannounced_
 > - ***INTERACT BEFORE YOU FRIEND ME!!*** *I won't accept friend requests otherwise!*
+> - If you can't see my chats then I probably perma-muted you for being in my DNI (if i'm mistaken, get someone to tell me ^_^)
+>   - NOTE: i don't perma-mute ppl for being under 15 👍

 > [!CAUTION]
 > ### $\underline{\color{red}DO\ NOT\ INTERACT}$